 “To work” or “to school” almost sound like verbs in their infinitive (basic, unchanged) forms.

 In this case, though, “work” and “school” are both physical places.
-Yet, you wouldn’t use “the” in front of either “work” or “school” in this sentence.
+Yet, we don’t use “the” in front of either one in this sentence.

 If you want to talk about a single item—or even a person—and you’re not talking about any special one, you can use “a” or “an” instead of “the”:

 Or you might say, “I’d like a cup of coffee, please.”
-You’re not asking for a specific cup of coffee.
-Any cup of coffee at all will do.
+You’re not asking for a specific cup of coffee—any cup of coffee will do.

 Sometimes you have to be extra careful when choosing between “a” and “an.”
-For instance, some English words like “Europe,” “use” and “universe” start with a vowel, but not a vowel sound.
+For instance, some English words like “Europe,” “use” and “universe” start with vowels, but not vowel sounds.

-So you’d say, “a European country,” but not “an European vacation.”
+So you’d say, “a European country,” and not “an European country.”

-Let’s say you were talking about how a certain word is spelled.
-With letter names that start with vowel sounds, you’d use “an.”
+Let’s say you are talking about how a certain word is spelled.
+With letter names that start with vowel sounds, you use “an.”
 So you can say, “There’s an ‘e’ at the beginning of the word ‘Europe,'” as well as “The second letter in ‘Europe’ is a ‘u.’“

-Other times, the h in English silent.
-The first sound you hear in a word starting with an h might a vowel.
-In the words “hour,” “honest” and “heir,” the letter h is not pronounced.
+But other times, the “h” in English silent.
+The first sound you hear in a word starting with an “h” might be a vowel sound.
+In the words “hour,” “honest” and “heir,” the letter “h” is not pronounced.

 Let’s see this in action: